-The Little River Conservation Area is situated within the Tallahassee Red Hills region and consists of an upland ridge about 2.4 miles long and 0.75 miles wide, forming the drainage divide between the Little River on its northwest side and its tributary, Hurricane Creek, on the southeast side, and extending to their conf uence at the south end of the property.
-Most of the uplands on the site are in pine plantation, approximately 63 percent of the total area.
-The original upland natural community was probably either upland pine forest, or sandhill, or both.
+The Little River Conservation Area is situated within the Tallahassee Red Hills region and consists of an upland ridge about 2.4 miles long and 0.75 miles wide, forming the drainage divide between the Little River on its northwest side and its tributary, Hurricane Creek, on the southeast side, and extending to their confluence of the total area.
+The original upland natural community was probably either upland pine forest, or sandhill, or the site are in pine plantation, approximately 63 percent at the south end of the property.
+Most of the uplands on both.
 Hardwood (slope) forest (4 percent) occupies the steeper slopes that extend for about a mile above the Little River.
-Most of the remainder of the project is occupied by f oodplain/bottomland forest and f oodplain swamp along the drainage ways with some of the higher transitional areas in baygall and wet f atwoods.
-The western portion of the project encompasses about 375 acres of f oodplain along Little River at its conf uence with Quincy Creek.
+Most of the remainder of the project is occupied by floodplain/bottomland forest and floodplain swamp along the drainage ways with some of the higher transitional areas in baygall and wet flatwoods.
+The western portion of the project encompasses about 375 acres of floodplain along Little River at its confluence with Quincy Creek.

 Little River Conservation Area FNAI Elements

+Sculptured Pigtoe G3/S2S3

 Pyramid Magnolia G4/S3

 Mountain Laurel G5/S3

 The project is being offered as a less-than-fee purchase without public access.
-Hence, the project does not satisfy any of the year 2005 needs ref ected in the 2000 Florida Statewide Comprehensive Outdoor Recreation Plan.
+Hence, the project does not satisfy any of the year 2005 needs reflected in the 2000 Florida Statewide Comprehensive Outdoor Recreation Plan.
 Without public access, there will not be any public resource-based outdoor recreation potential for the project.
 Due to an indicated lack of general public access for hunting, the Florida Fish and Wildlife Conservation Commission advises that there would be no public hunting potential.

 The project has 2,057 (GIS) acres in east-central Gadsden County under a single owner, and is proposed for less-than-fee acquisition.
 The Woodlands Company, Inc. of Quincy Florida, submitted this project.
-The Gadsden County Property Appraisers off ce lists the taxable value of the entire project as \$355,820.
-The easement would be purchased as a single purchase.
+The Gadsden County Property Appraisers office lists the taxable value of the entire project as \$355,820.
+The easement would be a single purchase.